itscel/Assignment_1/README.md

 Instead of random assignment (like in a clinical trial), we find the best possible match for each treated patient based on historical symptoms.

 2️⃣ Mahalanobis Distance for Finding Best Matches
-You use Mahalanobis distance, which measures how similar two patients are based on their symptoms.
+Use Mahalanobis distance, which measures how similar two patients are based on their symptoms.
 It accounts for correlations between variables, making it better than simple Euclidean distance.
 The goal is to minimize this distance when forming matches.